-Greater Manchester Probation Service and GMCA have devolved co-commissioning arrangements that support the needs of local people on probation and in prison, with a primary aim to ensure they remain law abiding citizens following release.
-There are unique arrangements in Greater Manchester for the delivery of rehabilitative services.
-A Memorandum of Understanding between His Majesty's Prison and Probation Service and GMCA was agreed in January 2023.
-This means that GMCA, through the Deputy Mayor, takes on a lead role for the commissioning of rehabilitative services.
+Greater Manchester Probation Service and Greater Manchester Combined Authority have devolved co-commissioning arrangements that support the needs of local people on probation and in prison, with a primary aim to ensure they remain law abiding citizens following release.
+There are unique arrangements in Greater Manchester for the delivery of Rehabilitative Services.
+A Memorandum of Understanding between His Majesty's Prison and Probation Service and Greater Manchester Combined Authority was agreed in January 2023.
+This means that the Greater Manchester Combined Authority, through the Deputy Mayor, takes on a lead role for the commissioning of rehabilitative services.

-Greater Manchester Integrated Rehabilitative Services is a unique devolved approach to the commissioning of rehabilitative services.
-This is a comprehensive multi-million-pound 5 year programme which focuses on:
+Greater Manchester Integrated Rehabilitative Services is a unique devolved approach to the commissioning of Rehabilitative Services.
+This is a comprehensive multi-million-pound 5 year programme which focuses on:-